hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step4-addons.md

 `minikube addons enable heapster`{{execute}}

-It will take a minute or two before Heapster is running and providing data.
-Once running, the top command will return metrics instead of an error.
+**It will take about 2-3 mintutes** before Heapster is running and providing data.
+Once running, the _top_ command will return metrics instead of an error.

 `kubectl top node`{{execute}}

-The Top command can also inspect Pods as well.
+The _top_ command can also inspect Pods as well.

 `kubectl top pods --all-namespaces`{{execute}}